sujayb255/sujayb255/README.md

 ---

 ### About Me 👋
-- 🎓 Master's in Computer Science at **UCF** (GPA: 4.0) | Expected Graduation: May 2025
+- 🎓 Master's in Computer Science at **UCF** | Expected Graduation: May 2025
-- 💻 Former **Associate Software Engineer @ OpenText** | Expertise in REST APIs, scalable solutions, and cloud deployments
+- 💻 Ex **Associate Software Engineer @ OpenText** | Expertise in REST APIs, scalable solutions, and cloud deployments
 - 🌱 Passionate about Full-Stack Development, Cloud Technologies, and Advanced Algorithms
 - 👨‍💻 Experienced in leading development teams and delivering high-impact projects
-- 🏆 Certified in Agile, CI/CD, and Kubernetes-based cloud deployments
+- 📊 Driven to tackle challenges, innovate, and stay ahead with cutting-edge technologies.
-- 📊 Excited to tackle challenges, innovate, and learn continuously!
+- 🚀 Exploring opportunities to create meaningful contributions in dynamic teams.

 ---